 Before you install the software, you might want to take a look at the customization options.
 This is an open-source project, so you're free to customize the entire body of the source code as much (or little) as you like.
-But there's one area in particular that you really might want to tailor to your needs.
-I've tried to make the software easily adaptable to different cabinet configurations by isolating a bunch of configuration options in a single source file, config.h.
+Even if you don't know how to code in C++, there are a number of options settings that you can choose with a little simple text editing.
+The options are centralized in a single source file with all of the configuration settings, called config.h.

-To edit this file and build a customized version of the binary, follow these steps.
+To edit this file and build a customized version of the firmware, follow these steps.
 On the mbed project page, click on the button "Import this program".
 You'll need to create a free mbed account to use this feature, because this step will create a private copy of the project in your own work space on the site.
 Once you create your account and import the program, open the Pinscape Controller folder in the source tree and click on config.h.
 This file is about 95% comments with a few bits of C++ code that contain the various option settings.
 The comments explain the available options.
 Read through the file and see if there's anything you want to change.
 Make your edits, save the file, and click the Compile button to create your customized version of the installable binary.
 Note that you can always return here and make additional changes at any time - you'll just need to download the binary again if you do.